usnistgov/FIPS201/_FIPS201/frontend.md

 |Dingo Pontooroomooloo Vaasa Silvaan Beenelong Wooloomooloo Warrandyte Warwarnambool|truncated full name, three lines with 7 point NOT sufficient.|![]({{site.baseurl}}/{{page.collection}}/images/name10.png){:style="width: 400px;" latex-src="name10.pdf"}|
 {:latex-columns="p@0.28\textwidth,p@0.38\textwidth,m@0.25\textwidth" latex-table="4-1" latex-caption="Name Examples"}

-Zone 8F—Employee Affiliation.
+Zone 8F: Employee Affiliation
 : An employee affiliation SHALL be printed on the card as depicted in
     [Figure 4-1](#fig-4-1).
 Some examples of employee affiliation are "Employee," "Contractor," "Active Duty," and "Civilian."

-Zone 10F—Agency, Department, or Organization.
+Zone 10F: Agency, Department, or Organization
 : The organizational affiliation SHALL be printed as
     depicted in [Figure 4-1](#fig-4-1).

-Zone 14F—Card Expiration Date.
+Zone 14F: Card Expiration Date
 : The card expiration date SHALL be printed on the card as depicted in
     [Figure 4-1](#fig-4-1).
 The card expiration date SHALL be in a YYYYMMMDD format whereby the MMM characters represent the three-letter month abbreviation as follows: JAN, FEB, MAR, APR, MAY, JUN, JUL, AUG, SEP, OCT, NOV, and DEC.
 The Zone 14F expiration date SHALL be printed in Arial 6 to 9 point bold.

-Zone 15F—Color-Coding for Employee Affiliation.
+Zone 15F: Color-Coding for Employee Affiliation
 : Color-coding SHALL be used for additional
     identification of employee affiliation as a background color for Zone 2F (name) as depicted in Figures [4-1](#fig-4-1) and [4-4](#fig-4-4).
 The following color scheme SHALL be used:

     - blue: foreign national,
     - white: government employee, or
     - green: contractor.

     Foreign National color-coding has precedence over Government Employee and Contractor color-coding.
     These colors SHALL be reserved and SHALL NOT be employed for other purposes.
 Also, these colors SHALL be printed in accordance to the color specifications provided in [Section 4.1.5](frontend.md#s-4-1-5).
 Zone 15F MAY be a solid or patterned line at the department or agency's discretion.

-Zone 18F—Affiliation Color Code.
+Zone 18F: Affiliation Color Code
 : The affiliation color code "B" for Blue, "W" for White, or "G" for
     Green SHALL be printed in a white circle in Zone 15F as depicted in [Figure 4-1](#fig-4-1).
 The diameter of the circle SHALL NOT be more than 5 mm.
 The lettering SHALL correspond to the printed color in Zone 15F.

-Zone 19F—Card Expiration Date.
+Zone 19F: Card Expiration Date
 : The card expiration date SHALL be printed in a MMMYYYY format in
     the upper right-hand corner as depicted in [Figure 4-1](#fig-4-1).
 The Zone 19F expiration date SHALL be printed in Arial 12pt Bold.